AdaCore/training_material/courses/spark_for_ada_programmers/12_pointer_programs.rst

 * Prefix of access type needs to be a call to an *allocating function*

+  - Allocating function is a function returing an access-to-variable type

   .. code:: Ada

      function Copy (X : Ptr) return Ptr